theobald-software/kb.theobald-software.github.io/content/_ecs-core/ecscore-salesforce-nwc-scenario.md

 weight: 3
 ---

-In this article, a scenario is described, where a Salesforce account is synchronized in near-real time to SAP, where an SAP customer is created and his number is written back to Salesforce using the following tools:
+In this article, a scenario is described, where a Salesforce account is synchronized in near-real time to SAP, an SAP customer is created and the customer mumber is written back to Salesforce.

+The following tools are used in this scenario:

 - SAP ECC system on Premise
 - ECS Core for SAP Integration in cloud scenarios